-Alright guys, today we're talking about how to use Pinterest to kick some major butt for your business!
+Alright guys, today we're talking about how to use Pinterest to kick some major butt for your online business!
 Why?
-Because it's the NUMBER ONE source for my blog' traffic.
+Because it's the NUMBER ONE source of my website's traffic.

-The awesome thing about Pinterest is that the pins last for a LONG time and can continue to drive traffic to your site for weeks and even MONTHS after you pin something.
+The awesome thing about Pinterest is that the pins last for a LONG time and can continue to drive traffic to your site for weeks, months and even YEARS after you pin something.
 In other words: Pinterest can be GREAT for business, and you should learn how to maximize your efforts to get amazing results!!!
-(Plus let's face it, Pinterest is like the black hole of inspiration!)
+(Plus let's face it, Pinterest is like the black hole of inspiration.)